james-aguirre/c0323-code-solutions/express-intro/express-intro-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is Express useful for?
-  To provide small, robust tooling for HTTP servers, making it a great solution for single page applications, websites or public APIs
+  To provide small, robust tooling for HTTP servers, making it a great solution for single page applications, websites or public APIs,
 - How does Express fit into a full-stack web application?
   By handling the tasks that node doesn't such as serving files, handling requests and handling HTTP methods
 - How do you add `express` to your package dependencies?